scalameta/metals/docs/editors/new-editor.md

 - The destination location can either be a Scala or Java source file.
 It is recommended to have a Java language server installed to navigate Java sources.

+### `textDocument/references`

+Metals supports find references workspace sources.

+LSP does not support streaming references so in case project sources have not been compiled at the point of a request, Metals returns immediately with potentially incomplete results and triggers a background cascade compilation in hope to find new symbol references.
+If new symbol references are discovered after the background compilation completes, Metals sends a notification via `metals/status` and `window/logMessage` asking the user to run "find references" again.

 ### `textDocument/documentSymbol`

 Returns `DocumentSymbol[]` if the client declares support for hierarchical